Matthew-Krueger/OpenMP-K-Means/README.md

 ### 3.1.
 Experiment Setup

+(largely unchanged from MPI, repeated for clarity)
 I ran my experiment on the OSC (Ohio Supercomputing Center) Cardinal Cluster.
 Details of the hardware can be found [on their website](https://www.osc.edu/resources/technical_support/supercomputers/cardinal).
-I did not request any specific hardware, only 10 processes distributed in whatever way the scheduler chose.
+I did not request any specific hardware, only 10 threads on one node.
+I did not specify NUMA domains.
 I used `openmpi/5.0.2`, `boost/1.83.0`, `cmake/3.25.2`, and `gcc/13.2.0`.
 It should be noted that `gcc/13.2.0` only supports the preview version of C++23, and no other compiler supported specific features I used, specifically zip views.
+OpenMPI is not linked unless specified.
+It was not specified for any test runs, but the option remains in the code.

 I ran each test a total of 10 times and reported the runtime of each run.
-`srun` was invoked once per number of processes, and the number of processes was specified as a command line argument.
+`srun` was invoked once per number of processes, and the number of threads was specified as a command line argument and the `OMP_NUM_THREADS` environment variable.
 The script used to run the experiments is available in the root directory of this repository, called `benchmark.slurm`.

 I regenerated the dataset from the same seed for each invocation of srun, but I did not regenerate the dataset for each set of batches.
 This did not affect my result as I only timed the actual run of the K-Means algorithm, NOT of dataset generation.
+(it is worthwhile to mention that due to HBMe memory and other factors on cardinal, there may be some slight memory training that occurs as more runs are performed, but the impact is likely negligible)

 Each dataset was generated using the following parameters:
 *   Number of samples: 1,000,000